Printable header image

 Do I have to pay at time of visit?

 Yes.
+We accept patients with insurance and self-pay patients.
 In almost all cases, some payment is required at the visit, whether it is a deductible, a co-pay, or payment for any non-covered services.
+The amount, if any, depends on the insurance carrier.

 Are any prescription medications available on site?

 Yes.
-Some prepackaged prescription medications are available for purchase on site at time of visit.
+Some prescription medications are available for purchase on site at the time of visit.
+Save a trip to the pharmacy to get your prescriptions for as low as $20.

 Do you see work-related injuries?

 Yes.
-Treatment of work-related injuries is one of Doctors Care's specialties.
+Treatment of work-related injuries is one of our specialties.